 You then learn a couple of free and paid methods to look for products using platforms like Facebook and Instagram.

 The Paid methods are by using online software which may incur additional expense and cost.
 Free methods, including browsing AliExpress can provide a good insight into winning products.
 You don’t need to spend on what can later be used for your ad budget

 Module 3: Building Your Online Store

-The third module is all around building your store which you will use to showcase your products, accept payments and take your orders.
+The third module is around building your store which you will use to showcase your products, accept payments and take your orders.

-Videos in this module cover how to create your Shopify account, import products, customize your store and some or the recommended apps that will help you market your products and make processes like order fulfilment easier.
+Videos in this module cover how to create your Shopify account, import products, customize your store and some or the recommended apps that will help you market your products and make processes like order fulfillment easier.

 Finally you can see how to set up G-Suite, Customer Service, Google Analytics before finishing with some store hacks and choosing a plan.